• Home

 in Elementary· Hands On· History· Lapbooks· Organization· Unit study resources

-United States Symbols Mini-Lapbook
+United States Symbols Mini-Lapbook: A review

 One of our favorite educational tools is lapbooking.
 Whether we create the traditional lapbook in a file folder or put the pieces on cardstock in a notebook, we love recording the things we learn in a lapbook.
 We have created our own lapbooks, found free lapbooks online, and bought lapbook files from several companies.